Nonlocal optical potential with core excitation in ${}^{10}\mathrm{Be}(d,p){}^{11}\mathrm{Be}$ and ${}^{11}\mathrm{Be}(p,d){}^{10}\mathrm{Be}$ reactions: Three-body AGS equations with core excitation

 Dynamic equations to be solved in the present work are the Faddeev equations \cite{faddeev:60a} in the AGS version \cite{alt:67a} for three-body transition operators, extended in Ref.~\cite{deltuva:13d} to include CeX via coupling of different sectors in the Hilbert space, i.e.,

 with $\bar{\delta}_{\beta\alpha} = 1 - \delta_{\beta\alpha}$.

 On-shell matrix elements of $U_{\beta \alpha}^{ba}$ taken between the two-cluster channel states determine the physical transition amplitudes for the respective reactions.
 E.g., for the deuteron induced reactions the initial channel state $|{\nu_A}, \mbf{q}_A \rangle$ is a product of the deuteron wave function and a free wave for the deuteron-nucleus motion with the relative momentum $q_A$, the set of discrete quantum numbers being abbreviated by $\nu_A$.
-In the $p+\Ax{A}$ channel with the relative proton-nucleus momentum $\mbf{q}_p$ the channel state $|{\nu_p}, \mbf{q}_p \rangle = |\nu_p^g, \mbf{q}_p \rangle + |\nu_p^x, \mbf{q}_p \rangle$ has two components whose norms are given by the respective spectroscopic factors.
+In the $p+\Ax{A}$ channel with the relative proton-nucleus momentum $\mbf{q}_p$ the channel state $|{\nu_p}, \mbf{q}_p \rangle = |\nu_p^g, \mbf{q}_p \rangle + |\nu_p^x, \mbf{q}_p \rangle$ has two components whose norms are given by the respective spectroscopic factors, their summ being equal to unity.
 Thus, the amplitudes for the deuteron stripping reaction are

 and the corresponding differential cross sections are

 where $M_\alpha$ is the spectator-pair reduced mass for the partition $\alpha$.
 For unpolarized observables one has to perform a corresponding spin averaging (summation) over the initial (final) states.